 Lake Louise views

-The turquoise blue water of the lake, the Victoria glacier, the majestic mountains backdrop, and in front of all the Fairmont Chateau which stood like a crown adding to the beauty of the scene.
-It was truly more magical than the other lakes we had seen.
+The turquoise blue water of the lake, the Victoria glacier, the majestic mountains backdrop, and the Fairmont Chateau Hotel, which stood like a crown, added to the beauty of the scene.
+It was indeed the most stunning scenery!

 Lake Louise Lakeshore trail

-The view of the Fairmont hotel from the other end is really beautiful.
+The view of the Fairmont Hotel from the other end is magnificent.
 The total trail is around 3 miles out and back.
-It is very busy at the start of the trail but the crowds thin out in the later half.
-It’s a beautiful walk with picture perfect scenery.
+It is very busy at the start of the trail but the crowds thin out in the latter half.
+It’s a beautiful walk with picture-perfect scenery.